nwalakarl/TicketingSystem/README.md

 }

 ```
 3. What is the expected output if we only have the client John Smith?
 4. Do you believe there is a way to improve the code you first wrote?
+By adding a `Price` field to the Event class and reduce the overhead of computing it each time the email is sent.

 B. Write a code to add the 5 closest events to the customer's location to the email.
 1. What should be your approach to getting the distance between the customer’s city and the other cities on the list?
 Two options were considered here:
-- a) To define a 2-dimensional grid (e.g. 100 x 100) and use Pythagorean Theorem to compute the distance between City A and City B. The events are randomly placed on the grid (then transforming the x, y coordinates to fit within the 100 x 100 grid).
+- To define a 2-dimensional grid (e.g. 100 x 100) and use Pythagorean Theorem to compute the distance between City A and City B. The events are randomly placed on the grid (then transforming the x, y coordinates to fit within the 100 x 100 grid).
 With a larger grid size, this would be a more realistic approach.
-- b) To use a 1-Dimensional space, where distances are directly computed using the character-length of the `City` and `Name` of the events.
+- To use a 1-Dimensional space, where distances are directly computed using the character-length of the `City` and `Name` of the events.
 This appeard to be a more straightforward approach for the scale of this project.

 2. How would you get the 5 closest events and how would you send them to the client in an email?
-To iterate through the events using the PriorityQueue data structure (Dictionary without the values), using the distance as the Priority parameter and 'taking' the top 5 results.
+To iterate through the events using the `PriorityQueue` data structure (Dictionary without the values), using the distance as the Priority parameter and 'taking' the top 5 results.
 ```C#
  PriorityQueue<Event, int> priorityQueue = new PriorityQueue<Event, int>();